Because Christianity Is More Than Being a Spectator!

 4. Constant difficulty meeting budget - God always provides the means and resources to implement His agenda, not the agenda of others.
 The key word is 'constant'.
 A church or ministry that constantly focuses on raising money indicates a leadership problem.

 5. Churches with over 300 members - Contrary to popular thinking, smaller churches have less of an issue with transparency when compared with larger churches simply because of their more intimate setting - everybody knows everybody else.
 Just because a church is larger does not mean there are sufficient controls in place because it is much easier to get lost in the crowd.
 Through experience, we have found that 300 members is the average threshold number.

 8. Members are disassociated from their fiduciary responsibility - In many churches, a board or committee with members hand-picked by the pastor makes decisions on behalf of the congregation.
-Over time, this practice results in a disengaged membership that sees no correlation on how their personal actions and decisions impact their church, much less the kingdom.
-Leadership provided by a church council (which is different from a board) along with full congregational involvement is the biblical method for church administration, keeps the congregation engaged, and the church relevant.
+Over time, this practice results in a disengaged membership that sees no correlation on how their personal actions and decisions impact their local church, much less the kingdom.
+Leadership provided by a church council (which is different from a board) along with full congregational involvement is the biblical method for church administration, keeps the congregation engaged and the church relevant.
 Relevancy and transparency go hand in hand.